 Apps for people living with HIV

-iStayHealthy – iStayHealthy is the free Android app for people living with HIV. iStayHealthy allows people with HIV to: store lab results, HIV medications and any supplementary medications, review relevant results (CD4, CD4% and Viral Load) in simple charts, and rotate your device to see both CD4 count terms.
-Available for iPhone/iPad and Andriod.
+iStayHealthy – iStayHealthy is the free Android app for people living with HIV. iStayHealthy allows people with HIV to store lab results, HIV and supplementary medications, review relevant results (CD4, CD4% and Viral Load) in simple charts, and rotate your device to see both CD4 count terms.
+Available for iPhone/iPad and Android.

 *General Disclaimer: The Body is designed for educational purposes only and is not engaged in rendering medical advice or professional services.
 The information provided through The Body should not be used for diagnosing or treating a health problem or a disease.
 It is not a substitute for professional care.
 If you have or suspect you may have a health problem, consult your healthcare provider.